 Karma Yoga—An Easy Path to Freedom

-If karma is new to you, I recommend reading “An Introduction to Karma.”
+If karma is new to you, I recommend reading “What Does Karma Mean?”

 Of the many yogic paths told by the Masters, Karma Yoga is one of the easiest to follow.
 Swami Vivekananda, an Indian monk who was among the earliest yogis to reach the West, defines karma: